I Remuneration Policy

 Term and termination of service, severance pay

-The CEO’s current service contract remains in force until 14 January 2025, unless earlier terminated.
+The agreement is in force for a fixed term of 3 years, unless earlier terminated.
 In the event of termination, a mutual notice period of six (6) months shall apply.

 The long-term incentive plans targeted at the CEO: